Anxiety Attacks vs. Panic Attacks: Your Ultimate Guide to Telling Them Apart

-Remember, the goal isn't merely to survive these attacks, but to thrive amidst them, manage them, identify when they are likely to occur and stop them in the future.
-By understanding the differences between anxiety attacks and panic attacks, you'll gain the power to navigate these tumultuous waters with confidence.
-Let's dive in and find your true path to serenity.
+Keep in mind that the aim isn't just to get through these attacks, but also to manage them, recognise when they might happen, and prevent them in the future.
+By understanding the differences between anxiety attacks and panic attacks, you'll feel more confident navigating them at challenging times.

 "Our anxiety does not empty tomorrow of its sorrows, but only empties today of its strengths" - CH Spurgeon